 2. Steam Electronic Codes

-This is a digital type of Steam card which can only be received by having the encrypted codes delivered to you through electronic channels, such as email.
+This is a digital type of Steam card that can only be received by having the encrypted codes delivered to you through electronic channels, such as email.
 The electronic code can work with gift certificates, which can, in turn, be used to buy software, games, and other digital assets on Steam.
-Also, you can get the Steam electronic code in different denominations from retail stores, which will be converted to your local currency rates when you redeem it.
+Also, you can get the Steam electronic code in different denominations from retail stores, which will be converted to your local currency when you redeem it.

-How To Identify Pictures Of Steam Card Of Counties
+How to Identify Pictures of the Steam Card of Countries

-1. US Steam Card Picture
+1. US Physical Steam Card Picture

 The US Steam card is one of the most common kinds of Steam cards, with its physical card available in retail stores across the United States and other parts of the world.
-The Steam card has the “United States” written boldly on it with the retail store from where the Steam card was purchased.
+The Steam card has the “United States” written boldly on it, with the retail store from which the Steam card was purchased.
 Also, the card has 15 alphanumeric codes with the trademark of the Steam company on it.

 US Steam Ecode

 The Steam Ecode is a 15 alphanumeric code encrypted and received via electronic channels like email.
-This is also referred to as the digital card, with the country’s name “United States” on it.
+This is also referred to as the digital card, with the country’s name, “United States,” on it.
 Also, there is a clear indication of the denomination on the pic of the Steam card, such that you can either copy the code, print the code as a gift, or redeem the code on Steam.

-2. Euro Steam Card Picture
+2. Euro Physical Steam Card Picture

-Euro Steam card is exclusively created for European countries that use Euro as their official currency.
-These countries include France, Germany, and Austria, and the cards are written in French, German, and Austrian languages, respectively.
 Following this, the price of the exchange value of the Euro Steam card will be the same across these countries in the Eurozone.
 However, you will see the country of the card with the denomination written boldly on the card, while you can also view the retail store that sells the card.

 Euro Steam Ecode